EE/grunt-inline-images/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License
-Copyright (c) 2013 Laboratorium EE.
+Copyright (c) 2013 Laboratorium EE, 2016 Michał Gołębiowski-Owczarek.
 Licensed under the MIT license.